sonic-net/SONiC/doc/pmon/pmon-chassis-design.md

 #### 3.3.5 Syseepromd

-Syseepromd will run on control and line-cards indepenedently and monitor for any changes in syseeprom.
+Syseepromd will run on supervisor and line-cards indepenedently and monitor for any changes in syseeprom.
 The functionality is similar to fixed platform devices.

 #### 3.3.6 Midplane Ethernet

 To manage and monitor midplace ethernet, the following vendor-specific PMON 2.0 APIs can be introduced:

-*  API to initialize the midplane on both control and line cards - init_midplane_switch()
+*  API to initialize the midplane on both supervisor and line cards - init_midplane_switch()
     * This API will *not* be used to intialize the drivers or configure the IP-address.
 The drivers should be initialized and IP-addresses should be configured before the Database-dockers are brought up.
 *  APIs to check midplane connectivity:
-    *  On line-card to check if control-card is reachable via midplane  - is_midplane_controlcard_reachable()
+    *  On line-card to check if the Supervisor is reachable via midplane  - is_midplane_supervisor_reachable()
-    *  On control-card to check if line-card on slot is reachable via midplane - is_midplane_linecard_reachable(slot)
+    *  On the Supervisor to check if line-card on slot is reachable via midplane - is_midplane_linecard_reachable(slot)
-*  APIs to get slot and IP-addresses of control and line cards.
+*  APIs to get slot and IP-addresses of supervisor and line cards.

 ```
 In platform/broadcom/<vendor>/sonic_platform/chassis.py:

 def init_midplane_switch():

-def is_midplane_controlcard_reachable():
+def is_midplane_supervisor_reachable():

 def is_midplane_linecard_reachable(slot):

 def get_my_slot():

-def get_controlcard_slot():
+def get_supervisor_slot():

-def get_controlcard_midplane_ip():
+def get_supervisor_midplane_ip():

 def get_linecard_midplane_ip(slot):